nebulabsnyc/PhoneHome/library/README.md

 Set up the configuration for PhoneHome somewhere in your main activity.
 PhoneHome must be configured initially, but it can always be changed or turned off later.

-The most important configuration options are enable() and logSink(). enable() toggles log flushing to the backend, and logSink() specifies how the logs are flushed.
-When a batch of logs is ready to be flushed, it’s passed to the flushLog() method of the PhoneHomeSink object specified in logSink().
+The most important configuration options are `enable()` and `logSink()`. `enable()` toggles log flushing to the backend, and `logSink()` specifies how the logs are flushed.
+When a batch of logs is ready to be flushed, it’s passed to the `flushLog()` method of the `PhoneHomeSink` object specified in `logSink()`.

 Here's an example configuration:

     PhoneHomeConfig.getInstance()
-        .enabled(false)     // set .enabled(..) to true to enable log flushing .batchSize(100)     // wait until we have this many events to flush a batch of logs...
+        // enable or disable log flushing
+        .enabled(false)
+        // wait for this many log events before flushing ...
+        .batchSize(100)
-        .flushIntervalSeconds(1800)    // ... or until this many seconds have passed since our last flush .debugLogLevel(android.util.Log.VERBOSE)        // when developing, log all messages to logcat (everything is flushed to our sink)
+        // ... or until this many seconds have passed between flushes .flushIntervalSeconds(1800)
+        // when developing, log all messages to logcat, then flush everything to the sink .debugLogLevel(android.util.Log.VERBOSE)
-        .productionLogLevel(android.util.Log.INFO)      // in production, only log INFO messages and above to logcat (everything is flushed to our sink)
+        // in production, only log INFO messages and above to logcat, then flush everything to the sink .productionLogLevel(android.util.Log.INFO)
-        // specify the sink that receives flushed logs (required if you ever enable log flushing!)
-        .logSink(new PhoneHomeSink() {
+        // specify the sink that receives flushed logs.
+Required if you enable log flushing .logSink(new PhoneHomeSink() {
             public void flushLogs(final List<PhoneHomeLogEvent> logEvents) {
-                // flush the log events to your backend }
+                // flush log events to your backend
+            }
         });